Sheriff seeking what drove 'mad man' to shoot up dance hall - NewsBreak

 Tran fatally shot himself Sunday as officers surrounded the van he was inside.
 A handgun was recovered from the van, which matched descriptions of the vehicle he used to get away from the dance studio.

-Sheriff’s deputies from Los Angeles County searched Tran’s home in a gated senior community in the town of Hemet, a little over an hour’s drive from the site of the massacre, Hemet police spokesperson Alan Reyes told The Associated Press.
+Sheriff’s deputies from Los Angeles County searched Tran's home in a gated senior community in the town of Hemet, a little over an hour’s drive from the site of the massacre.

 Luna said his officers found a .308-caliber rifle, an unknown amount of bullets and evidence he was making homemade firearm suppressors that muffle the sound of the weapons.

-Tran had visited Hemet police twice this month to report he was the victim of fraud, theft and poisoning by family members a decade or two ago in the LA area, Reyes said.
+Tran had visited Hemet police twice this month to report he was the victim of fraud, theft and poisoning by family members a decade or two ago in the LA area, Hemet police spokesperson Alan Reyes told The Associated Press.
 Tran said he would return to the station with documentation but never did.

-The mayor of Monterey Park said Tran may have been a regular at the first dance hall that he targeted, and his ex-wife told CNN she had met him there and he offered her free lessons.

-The death toll rose to 11 Monday after health officials announced that one of the 10 people wounded had died, the LA County Department of Health Services said.
+The death toll rose to 11 Monday after health officials announced that one of the 10 people wounded had died, officials said.

-Los Angeles County Supervisor Janice Hahn said it was the worst mass shooting in the county’s history.

-All except one of the dead were 60 or older, according to information released Monday by the Los Angeles coroner’s office providing the first identifications.

-Nhan’s family said in a statement that she was a loving person whose kindness was contagious, and danced frequently at the ballroom.
+Nhan's family said in a statement that she was a loving person whose kindness was contagious, and loved to dance.

-Authorities have shared little about Tran, who once owned a trucking company, according to California business records.
+Authorities have shared little about Tran, who owned a trucking company in Monterey Park from 2002 to 2004, according to California business records.

-Tran’s Trucking Inc. was based in Monterey Park and licensed with the state from September 2002 through August 2004.

-He had a previous arrest for unlawful possession of a firearm in 1990 and otherwise had a limited criminal history, Luna said.
-The sheriff could not immediately say if gun arrest at a time when firearms laws were different would have barred him from owning weapons.
+He was once arrested for unlawful possession of a firearm in 1990 and had a limited criminal history, Luna said.
+The sheriff could not immediately say if a gun arrest at a time when firearms laws were different would have barred him from owning weapons.

+Tran’s ex-wife told CNN they married soon after they met at Star Ballroom, where he offered her free lessons.
+She said he would become upset if she missed a step dancing, but was never violent toward her.

-Los Angeles Superior Court records show Tran was married in 2001 and divorced five years later, citing irreconcilable difference.
+They divorced five years later, citing irreconcilable differences, Los Angeles Superior Court records show.
 The couple did not have children, said they had no community property and neither side had to pay alimony.

-In the uncontested case, Tran noted in a filing that he could not get away from work to attend any court hearings, though he did not disclose where he worked or what he did.

 Tran eventually moved from the San Gabriel Valley, a melting pot for Asian immigrants, and settled in Hemet, a lower-income community of many retirees 75 miles (120 kilometers) east of Los Angeles in Riverside County.

 Tran lived in The Lakes at Hemet West, a gated community off a busy road with a view of snow-covered mountains.
-The development boasts of amenities including a 9-hole golf course, a shuffleboard court and a dance floor.
+The development has a par-3 golf course, shuffleboard court and a dance floor.
 Properties listed for sale ranged from $45,000 to $222,000.

 A neighbor, Pat Roth, told KNBC-TV that Tran said he was a ballroom dance instructor in the past and would sometimes show up to dances at the senior community.